codr7/swifties/README.md

     - emit stop
 - implement callValue for Cont
     - env.restore
-- add syntax for func arg names
+- make suggestions based on edit distance for missing ids
+    - recursive like find